These definitions may help you feel better informed, whether you've been diagnosed with breast cancer or know someone who has.

 Vacuum assisted biopsy Used to remove breast tissue for examination under a microscope, often when a previous biopsy was difficult to perform or more tissue is needed to make a diagnosis.
 Sometimes it can be used as an alternative to surgery to remove a whole area of breast tissue (called a vacuum assisted excision biopsy).

-Wide local excision (WLE) Surgery to remove breast cancer with a margin of healthy tissue.
+Wide local excision (WLE) Surgery to remove breast cancer with a margin (border) of healthy tissue.
 Sometimes called breast-conserving surgery or lumpectomy.

 Xeloda see Capecitabine